Ethandler/eyetype4you/README.md

-# 👁️‍��️ Eyetype4You Bot
+# ️‍🗨️ Eyetype4You Bot

-**Eyetype4You** is a premium AI-powered typing automation tool that simulates incredibly human-like typing—perfect for demonstrations, testing, or any situation where you need text entered naturally.
+**Eyetype4You** is a premium AI-powered typing automation tool that simulates incredibly human-like typing—perfect for demonstrations, testing, or any situation where you need text entered naturally.*

 ## ✨ Key Features

 - **🤖 Human-like Typing**: Simulates natural typing with realistic pauses, occasional typos and corrections
 - **😎 Emoji Support**: Automatically handles emoji insertion seamlessly
 - **🎨 Beautiful Themes**:
   - **Cyberpunk (Dark City)**: Deep blacks with neon blue accents for a futuristic feel
   - **Pink City (Light)**: Soft pinks and whites for a modern, bright experience
 - **⚙️ Fully Customizable**: